For the past year or so, my boyfriend and I have had a very minimalist bedroom with only a bed and two nightstands.

 After decluttering your clothes and shoes, do not forget about all your accessories, bags, and jewelry.

-Get rid of duplicates, worn-out pieces, and things you never use.
+Get rid of duplicates, worn-out or broken pieces, and things you never use.

 Even though accessories are usually small, they all add up and can take up a lot of space!

-I personally used to hoard jewelry and had all kinds of earrings, necklaces, and bracelets, but only wore a handful of them.
+I personally used to hoard jewelry and had all kinds of earrings, necklaces and bracelets, but I only wore a handful of them.

 I recently decided to only keep the best silver and gold pieces and got rid of all the fake jewelry.